 Stolen and Lost Travel Documents database

-INTERPOL’s Stolen and Lost Travel Documents (SLTD) database enables INTERPOL National Central Bureaus (NCBs) and other authorized law enforcement entities (such as immigration and border control officers) to ascertain the validity of a travel document in seconds.
+INTERPOL’s database of Stolen and Lost Travel Documents (SLTD) enables INTERPOL National Central Bureaus (NCBs) and other authorized law enforcement entities – such as immigration and border control officers – to ascertain the validity of a travel document (passports, identity documents, visas) in seconds.

 The SLTD database was created in 2002, following the 11 September 2001 terrorist attacks in the USA, in order to help member countries secure their borders and protect their citizens from terrorists and other dangerous criminals using fraudulent travel documents.

 Details of stolen and lost passports are submitted directly to the STLD database by INTERPOL NCBs and law enforcement agencies via INTERPOL’s I-24/7 secure global police communication system.
 Only the country which issued a document can add it to the database.

 INTERPOL is not automatically notified of all passport thefts occurring worldwide, and the SLTD database is not connected to national lists of stolen or lost passports.
 As such, information on national statistics must be requested directly from the country in question.

 Starting with a few thousand records from just 10 countries, the SLTD database has grown exponentially.

 - 170 countries contribute to the database which contains more than 53,986,000 records;

 - From January to November 2015 it was searched more than 1,575,000,000 times, resulting in more than 125,000 positive responses, or ‘hits’.